danielnaber/jwordsplitter/README.md

 Copyright 2007-2013 Daniel Naber
 Homepage: http://www.danielnaber.de/jwordsplitter

-This Java library can split German words into their smallest parts (atoms).
+This Java library can split German compound words into smaller parts.
-For example "Erhebungsfehler" will be split into "erhebung" and "fehler".
+For example "Erhebungsfehler" will be split into "Erhebung" and "fehler".
-This is especially beneficial for German words but it can work with all languages, as long as a dictionary and a class extending `AbstractWordSplitter` is provided.
+This is especially useful for German words but it can work with all languages, as long as a dictionary and a class extending `AbstractWordSplitter` is provided.
 So far, only German is supported and a German dictionary is included in the JAR.
+Even though it will work for some adjectives (e.g. "knallgelb" -> knall + gelb) and verbs (e.g. "zurückrudern" -> zurück + rudern) it works best for nouns.

 #### Usage from Java